tonigoodier/tonigoodier.github.io/_posts/null2018-10-6-what-do-i-do.md

 I thought it'd be a good idea to give an overview of my PhD project, and go into a little bit of detail about the background and importance of the work.

 Public engagement is crucial part of the scientific process, and so this blog post will be aimed at a broader audience and written in plain English, to be as inclusive and accessible as possible.

+NB: This can be tricky, so if there's a part that could benefit from rewriting, please let me know.

 # Intro